 75% of recruiters say technology will play a bigger role in their hiring process this year- and it’s no surprise that more and more recruiters are relying on smart technology to get their work done more efficiently.

 Baking in recruitment automation in your hiring process means that instead of sending 10 different emails to candidates, you’ll have 1-click access to do it.
 It also means that you’ll be sourcing better and faster.
-Any modern recruiting CRM offers smart automation workflows and tools to help you tick off your to-do lists.
+A recruiting CRM offers smart automation workflows and tools to help you tick off your to-do lists.

 Learn how recruitment automation works, why you need them, and 7 ways you can use these tools in your own business.